 and medical literature becomes available.

-DEXA/DXA has emerged as a new reference for body composition studies, replacing underwater weighing.
-While DEXA/DXA scans have become a valued research tool, it is unclear how information regarding body composition could be used in the active medical management of the patient to alter treatment decisions or improve health outcomes.
-No studies have been identified in the literature in which DEXA/DXA body composition measurements were actively used in patient management, and studies have not reported data demonstrating the impact of body composition assessment on health outcomes.
+While DXA scans have become a valued research tool, it is unclear how information regarding body composition could be used in the active medical management of the patient to alter treatment decisions or improve health outcomes.
+No studies have been identified in the literature in which DXA body composition measurements were actively used in patient management, and studies have not reported data demonstrating the impact of body composition assessment on health outcomes.
 Therefore, the technique is considered investigational.

 Practice Guideline and Position Statements